2023 Best Visual & Performing Arts Schools in Rhode Island

 Top Rhode Island Schools in Visual & Performing Arts

-Our analysis found Brown University to be the best school for visual and performing arts students who want to pursue a degree in Rhode Island.
-Brown is a fairly large private not-for-profit school located in the midsize city of Providence.
+Our 2023 rankings named Brown University the best school in Rhode Island for visual and performing arts students.
+Brown is a fairly large private not-for-profit school located in the city of Providence.

 On average, visual and performing arts graduates from Brown take out $15,625 in student loans while working on their degree.